unilight/sheet/README.md

 Inside each recipe, after the model training is done, you can run zero-shot prediction on other datasets and benchmarks.
 This can be done by running `run_XXX_test.sh` in each recipe.
 They are symbolic links to the scripts in the `egs/BENCHMARKS` folder.

-## Supported Datasets
+## Supported Training datasets

-Currently we support the following datasets:
+Currently we support (and have tested) training recipes on the following datasets:

 - BVCC
     - Dataset download link: https://zenodo.org/records/6572573